Wall Street Pummels eBay Inc. (EBAY) After Recent Earnings Report

 EBAY’s Market Performance

-EBAY stocks went down by -3.45% for the week, with a monthly jump of 7.57% and a quarterly performance of -4.13%, while its annual performance rate touched -34.47%.
-The volatility ratio for the week stands at 2.21% while the volatility levels for the past 30 days are set at 2.63% for eBay Inc. The simple moving average for the period of the last 20 days is -2.93% for EBAY stocks with a simple moving average of -6.10% for the last 200 days.
+EBAY stocks went down by -3.62% for the week, with a monthly drop of -10.06% and a quarterly performance of 0.69%, while its annual performance rate touched -35.54%.
+The volatility ratio for the week stands at 3.00% while the volatility levels for the past 30 days are set at 2.52% for eBay Inc. The simple moving average for the period of the last 20 days is -4.95% for EBAY stocks with a simple moving average of -8.57% for the last 200 days.

 Analysts’ Opinion of EBAY

-Many brokerage firms have already submitted their reports for EBAY stocks, with MoffettNathanson repeating the rating for EBAY by listing it as a “Market Perform.”
-The predicted price for EBAY in the upcoming period, according to MoffettNathanson is $44 based on the research report published on November 15th of the current year 2022.
+Many brokerage firms have already submitted their reports for EBAY stocks, with Citigroup repeating the rating for EBAY by listing it as a “Neutral.”
+The predicted price for EBAY in the upcoming period, according to Citigroup is $47 based on the research report published on December 13th of the current year 2022.

-UBS gave a rating of “Neutral” to EBAY, setting the target price at $48 in the report published on June 28th of the current year.
+MoffettNathanson, on the other hand, stated in their research note that they expect to see EBAY reach a price target of $44.
+The rating they have provided for EBAY stocks is “Market Perform” according to the report published on November 15th, 2022.

 Insider Trading